catness/100-days-of-code/log.md

 * Added the Theme Levels database object and partially the interface

 * Added all the Theme related activities to prototype the workflow

+### Day 44: 2019-06-12

+* Implemented all the Theme Levels workflow (except for the images)

+* Realized that the app is becoming too bloated!
+It has to support level packs, but the level editor should be a separate application (preferably desktop or web-based).